iterative/dvc.org/static/docs/commands-reference/repro.md

         --dry                 Only print the commands that would be executed without actually executing.
         -i, --interactive     Ask for confirmation before reproducing each stage.
+        -p, --pipeline        Reproduce the whole pipeline that the specified stage file belongs to.
 ```

 `dvc repro` does not run `dvc fetch`, `dvc pull` or `dvc checkout` to get source